Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 Providers should:

-New York EMT Recertification
+New York Emergency Medical Technician (EMT) Recertification

 NREMT Requirements